Marshall Fredericks: Early life and education

 Fredericks was born of Scandinavian descent in Rock Island, Illinois, on January 31, 1908.
-His family moved to Florida for a short time and then settled in Cleveland, where he grew-up.
+His family moved to Florida for a short time and then settled in Cleveland, where he grew up.
 He graduated from the Cleveland School of Art in 1930 and journeyed abroad on a fellowship to study with Carl Milles (1875–1955) in Sweden.
 After some months he studied in other academies and private studios in Denmark, Germany, France, and Italy, and traveled extensively in Europe and North Africa.

 In 1932, Milles invited him to join the staffs of Cranbrook Academy of Art and Cranbrook and Kingswood School in Bloomfield Hills, Michigan, where he taught until he enlisted in the armed forces in 1942.
 In 1945, Fredericks was honorably discharged from the Air Force as a lieutenant colonel.

 Career

 In 1936, Fredericks won a competition to create the Levi L. Barbour Memorial Fountain on Belle Isle in Detroit.
 This was to be the first of many public monuments created by Fredericks.
 After World War II, the sculptor worked continuously on his numerous commissions for fountains, memorials, free-standing sculptures, reliefs, and portraits in bronze and other materials.
 Many of his works have spiritual intensity, lighthearted humor and a warm and gentle humanist spirit like that found in Fredericks himself.

-Fredericks was the recipient of many American and foreign awards and decorations for his artistic and humanitarian achievements.
+Fredericks was the recipient of many U.S. and foreign awards and decorations for his artistic and humanitarian achievements.
 He exhibited his work nationally and internationally and many of his works are in national, civic, and private collections.
-In 1957, he was elected into the National Academy of Design as an Associate member, and became a full Academician in 1961.